Seeking out the

 Color: Color

-Each of the six non-connected tales in this feature is an exquisitely constructed narrative that stands alone as a short; but they add up to much more when viewed as a whole.
-Szifron’s gift for visual storytelling, combined with his clearly wicked, anarchic sense of humor, creates a work that is coherent and inventive; intelligent and accessible; politically charged and devilishly funny.
-It features countless memorable characters, moral conundrums both entertaining and challenging, more surprising twists than a Hitchcock triple feature, and the best use of the Flashdance soundtrack since… well, Flashdance.
+Each of the six non-connected tales in this feature is an exquisitely constructed narrative that stands alone as a short, but they add up to much more when viewed as a whole.
+Szifron's gift for visual storytelling, combined with his clearly wicked, anarchic sense of humor, creates a work that is coherent and inventive, intelligent and accessible, politically charged and devilishly funny.
+It features countless memorable characters, moral conundrums both entertaining and challenging, more surprising twists than a Hitchcock triple feature and the best use of the Flashdance soundtrack since… well, Flashdance.

-Perhaps these six little stories cohere so well together because feelings of anger, aggression, and vengefulness are more direct and universal than the distinctive and often individualistic conceits that unite most omnibus pictures—fear, remembrance, or eros.
-Or maybe Wild Tales succeeds so brilliantly simply because it is written and directed by a single filmmaker who’s young and eager to please, while the majority of anthology movies come from older, established (often indulgent) auteurs.
-Whatever the reason, this irrepressible picture (nominated for many major international awards including the Palm d’Or at Cannes and the Best Foreign Language Oscar) does not disappoint.
+Perhaps these six little stories cohere so well together because feelings of anger, aggression, and vengefulness are more direct and universal than the distinctive and often individualistic conceits that unite most omnibus pictures—love, fear, remembrance, or eros.
+Or maybe Wild Tales succeeds so brilliantly simply because it is written and directed by a single filmmaker who's young and eager to please, while the majority of anthology movies come from older, established (often indulgent) auteurs.
+Whatever the reason, this irrepressible picture (nominated for many major international awards, including the Palm d'Or at Cannes and the Best Foreign Language Oscar) does not disappoint.